An arterial stick is the collection of blood from an artery for laboratory testing.

 What Abnormal Results Mean

 An arterial stick is done to get blood samples from arteries.
-Blood samples are mainly taken to measure gases in the arteries.
+Blood samples are mainly taken to measure gases dissolved in the arterial blood.
 Abnormal results may point to

 There is little risk in having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.